IBMStreams/endpoint-monitor/README.md

 Nginx reverse proxy sample application to Streams REST endpoints.

-# UNDER DEVELOPMENT

-**Application is under development, apis, behavior etc. are subject to change.**

 ## Overview

-Endpoint-monitor is an Openshift application that monitors running jobs in a single Streams Cloud Pak for Data instance (within the same cluster and namespace) for RESTful endpoints, such as injection of tuples from a REST POST into a stream.
+Endpoint-monitor is an Openshift application that monitors running jobs in a single Streams Cloud Pak for Data instance (within the same cluster and namespace) for RESTful endpoints, such as injection of tuples from a REST POST into a stream, and exposes them through a OpenShift Nginx service.

-Streams Cloud Pak for Data integrated and standalone instances are supported.
+Streams Cloud Pak for Data (2.5) integrated and standalone instances are supported.

 This then bridges the gap between traditional HTTP RESTful microservices and streaming applications.
 A RESTful microservice can inject tuples into a stream, access the contents of windows etc.